carlfranklin/ApplicationStateInBlazor/README.md

 Here we have replaced currentCount with `AppState.Counter`.

-Put breakpoints on lines 21 and 47
+Put breakpoints on lines 41 and 65 of *CascadingAppState.razor*

 Go to the `Counter` page, and click the button.
-Now when it breaks on line 47, you can take action in the toolbar because you know some other component modified the `Counter` property of the `CascadingAppState` reference.
+Now when it breaks on line 65, you can take action in the toolbar because you know some other component modified the `Counter` property of the `CascadingAppState` reference.

 Notice that our `counter` page remembers the value between navigations.
 That's because it is being stored in the `CascadingAppStateProvider`!

-Click the **Update Message** button in the Toolbar to test the breakpoint on line 21.
+Click the **Update Message** button in the Toolbar to test the breakpoint on line 41.

 ![image-20221001130513973](md-images/image-20221001130513973.png)